achujel3/data-structures-examples/README.md

-# Data Structures Examples
+# Design Pattern Examples

-These are some of the data structure examples made with jHipster: Spring + Angular + PostgreSQL
+These are some of the design pattern examples made with jHipster: Spring + Angular + PostgreSQL